krzemienski/awesome-from-stars/README.md

 * [desireevl/awesome-quantum-computing](https://github.com/desireevl/awesome-quantum-computing): A curated list of awesome quantum computing learning and developing resources.
 * [krishnakumarsekar/awesome-quantum-machine-learning](https://github.com/krishnakumarsekar/awesome-quantum-machine-learning): Here you can get all the Quantum Machine learning Basics, Algorithms ,Study Materials ,Projects and the descriptions of the projects around the web
 * [gramantin/awesome-rails](https://github.com/gramantin/awesome-rails): A curated list of awesome things related to Ruby on Rails
+* [snwfdhmp/awesome-ralph](https://github.com/snwfdhmp/awesome-ralph): A curated list of resources about Ralph, the AI coding technique that runs AI coding agents in automated loops until specifications are fulfilled.
 * [thibmaek/awesome-raspberry-pi](https://github.com/thibmaek/awesome-raspberry-pi): 📝 A curated list of awesome Raspberry Pi tools, projects, images and resources
 * [enaqx/awesome-react](https://github.com/enaqx/awesome-react): A collection of awesome things regarding React ecosystem
 * [brillout/awesome-react-components](https://github.com/brillout/awesome-react-components): Curated List of React Components & Libraries.